 Microadjust your fence with a turnbuckle

-Making superfine adjustments to my router-table fence was hit-or-miss until I came up with my own microadjustment system.
-With this system, I simply clamp one end of the fence and make fine adjustments to the other end, before or after, with the turnbuckle.
+Making superfine adjustments to my router table fence was hit-or-miss until I came up with my own microadjustment system, shown in drawing.
+With this system, I simply clamp one end of the fence and make fine adjustments to the other end, fore or aft, with the turnbuckle.

 To add a turnbuckle to your fence, use the hardware shown to add a pivot bolt to both the fence and the starting block.
 Use a turnbuckle with eyes large enough to fit snugly over the bolts.
 If the eyes are too large, fill them with epoxy, let it cure, and then drill out the epoxy to fit the bolts.
 Use a washer on either side of the eye, and tighten the assembly together.